CMM 695D - Human Genetic Disease Colloquium

 3 credit hours, taught fall semester.
 Hausrath

 Course description: The course will cover quantitative techniques commonly used in biochemistry research.
-It will include practical experience with data fitting and interpretation as well as description of the underlying theory.
+It will include practical experience with data fitting and interpretation as well as a description of the underlying theory.

 BIOC 573 - Recombinant DNA Methods and Applications